nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 	  1. Food name: squid, category: SEAFOOD, expiry: 15-08-2021, stored in: FREEZER, quantity: 100
   ```

+### Removing a food
+Removing a food while all foods are being shown.

+1. Prerequisites: List all foods using the `list` command.
+Multiple food in the list.
+2. Test case: `remove squid /qty 100`
+    * Expected: `squid` is deleted from the list.
+Details of the deleted food shown in the status message.
+Additional
+      warning that `seafood` is running low may appear.
+3. Test case: `remove chicken /qty 50`
+    * Expected: Quantity of `chicken` is reduced by 50.
+Details of the removed food shown in the status message.
+      Additional warning that `meat` is running low may appear.
+4. Test case: `remove coke /qty 1`
+    * Expected: `Food specified not found.` Note that the search for food name in this command is case sensitive;
+      note that when `Coke` was added, it was with a capital 'C'.
+No food is removed.
+5. Test case: `remove Coke /qty 69`
+    * Expected: `Not enough in fridge to remove!` User attempted to remove a greater quantity than what was
+      available in the fridge.
+Error message was thrown.
+No food is removed.
+6. Test case: `remove chicken`
+    * Expected: `Sorry my friend, please give a valid input.` It is required to specify the quantity to be removed with
+      `/qty`.

 ### Searching for a food
 Checks if a food is in the fridge, and if it is found, outputs the location of the food.
 If it is not found, outputs `You do not have FOOD_INPUT in your fridge.`